-The Board of Golden Arrow has received an opinion from its financial advisor, Salman Partners Inc., that the consideration being offered under the Arrangement is fair, from a financial point of view, to the shareholders of Golden Arrow, other than Silver Standard.

-The Board of Directors of Golden Arrow has unanimously concluded that the Arrangement is in the best interests of Golden Arrow and has recommended that its shareholders vote in favor of the transaction.
-The directors, officers, insiders and certain shareholders of Golden Arrow holding approximately 26% of the shares of Golden Arrow have entered into lock-up agreements with Silver Standard whereby such shareholders have agreed to vote in favor of the Arrangement.
+The transaction will be effected by way of a court approved Plan of Arrangement (the "Arrangement").
+Blake, Cassels & Graydon LLP is acting as legal counsel to Golden Arrow for the Arrangement.
+The Board of Golden Arrow received an opinion from its financial advisor, Salman Partners Inc., that the consideration offered under the Arrangement is fair, from a financial point of view, to the shareholders of Golden Arrow, other than Silver Standard.
+The Board of Directors of Golden Arrow unanimously concluded that the Arrangement is in the best interests of Golden Arrow and recommended that its shareholders vote in favor of the transaction.
+The Arrangement was approved by shareholders at a special meeting held December 16th, 2015.